 6. Open the application and click "I Have Configuration Files."
-Drag-and-drop the OVPN file on the left side of Tunnelblick's interface.
+Drag and drop the OVPN file on the left side of Tunnelblick's interface.
 Then, provide your OpenVPN credentials.

 Tunnelblick lets you add multiple OpenVPN connections.
 So, if you wish to have access to more servers, download their OVPN files and add them to Tunnelblick.
 In other words, repeat the steps explained above, and you'll get access to as many servers as you want.

-Can I Use ExpressVPN on a Mac?
+Can You Download and Install ExpressVPN on Mac?

-Does ExpressVPN Work on an M1 Mac?
+Why Doesn't ExpressVPN Work on Mac?